ktrizzo/photorch-app/README.md

-# 🌱 PhoTorch
+# 🌱 PhoTorch Studio

-PhoTorch is an open-source tool for plant ecophysiologists and crop modelers, designed to streamline the fitting and analysis of core physiological models from gas exchange and water relations data.
+PhoTorch Studio is a web and desktop app for PhoTorch, an open-source Python library for plant ecophysiologists and crop modelers, designed to streamline the fitting and analysis of core physiological models from gas exchange and water relations data.

 🌐 Web app: Try it instantly at https://photorch.streamlit.app.